Business Valuation: The Three Approaches

 What are other businesses worth that are similar to my business?

-Looking to buy a business, you decide what type of business you are interested in and then look around to see what the “going rate” is for businesses of this type.
+Looking to buy a business?
+You need to decide what type of business you want and then look around to see what the “going rate” is for businesses of this type.

-So the market approach to valuing a business is a great way to determine its fair market value – a monetary value likely to be exchanged in an arms-length transaction, when the buyer and seller act in their best interest.
+In other words, the market approach to business valuation is a great way to determine the company's fair market value – a monetary value exchanged in an arms-length transaction with the buyer and seller each acting in their best interest.

 If I invest time, money and effort into business ownership, what economic benefits and when will it provide me?

-Business valuation by direct capitalization
+Business valuation by income capitalization

 For example, if the capitalization rate is 33%, then the business is worth about 3 times its annual earnings.
 An alternative is a capitalization factor that is used to multiply the income.
 Either way, the result is what the business value is today.

-How business valuation methods can produce different results
+Can business valuation methods produce different results?